AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/index.md

 * **Non-Repudiation**: Trust that the issuing party cannot disown their authorship.
 * **Long Term Validation**: Trust that the integrity, authenticity and non-repudiation can be verified over the long term, even after the expiry of digital certificate used.

-eSeal can be represented by solely an image, a text block (comprising name of entity, date and time of the seal etc.), or a combination of both image and text.
-Below is the sample representation of eSeal applied on a PDF document.
+An electronic seal can be represented by solely an image, a text block (comprising name of entity, date and time of the seal etc.), or a combination of both image and text.
+Below is the sample representation of an electronic seal applied on a PDF document.

 ![PDF Electronic Seal](../images/seal_doc_ss.png)